This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #FrozenFromScratch #CollectiveBias

 One of the food threads that I have found that binds many Asian cultures is Sweet Chili Dipping Sauce.
 My mom always has a bottle of it to serve with Filipino Lumpia, and there always seems to be some sweet chili dipping sauce (or a similar sauce) on the side of most Thai, Chinese, Vietnamese, and Japanese dishes.

 While bottled is fine, it’s just as easy to make your own.
-This way, you can serve it at your Lunar New Year celebration AND you can give some as gifts!
+This way, you can serve it at home AND you can give some as gifts!

 My recipe makes enough for a bottle to keep, plus four mini mason jars.
 I actually gave these as gifts at a recent girls’ brunch.
 I was able to whip up the chili sauce the morning of the brunch, so you know it really doesn’t take that long to make.